Maximizing a Submodular Function with Bounded Curvature under an Unknown Knapsack Constraint: Abstract

 \section{Abstract}

 This paper studies the problem of maximizing a monotone submodular function under an unknown knapsack constraint.
 A solution to this problem is a policy that decides which item to pack next based on the past packing history.
 The robustness factor of a policy is the worst case ratio of the solution obtained by following the policy and an optimal solution that knows the knapsack capacity.
-We develop an algorithm with a robustness factor that is decreasing in the curvature $B$ of the submodular function.
-For the extreme cases $c=0$ corresponding to a modular objective, it matches a previously known and best possible robustness factor of $1/2$.
-For the other extreme case of $c=1$ it yields a robustness factor of $\approx 0.35$ improving over the best previously known robustness factor of $\approx 0.06$.
+We develop a policy with a robustness factor that is decreasing in the curvature $c$ of the submodular function.
+For the extreme cases $c=0$ corresponding to an additive objective function, it matches a previously known and best possible robustness factor of $1/2$.
+For the other extreme case of $c=1$ it yields a robustness factor of~$\approx 0.35$ improving over the best previously known robustness factor of~$\approx 0.06$.

+The analysis of our policy relies on a greedy algorithm that is a slight modification of Wolsey's greedy algorithm for the submodular knapsack problem with a known knapsack constraint.
+We obtain tight approximation guarantees for both of these algorithms in the setting of a submodular objective function with curvature $c$.